The relationship between money and happiness has been a hot topic for centuries.

-According to Dr Pillay, by becoming aware of your very specific feelings around money – you will start to make room for new thoughts.
+According to Dr. Pillay, by becoming aware of your very specific feelings around money and self-worth, you'll start to make room for new thoughts.

-If so, it’s highly likely you have latent self-sabotaging beliefs around money – it’s normal.
+If so, it’s highly likely you have latent self-sabotaging beliefs around money.
+This is normal.

 The good news is you can change this by being aware of it first, then retraining your thinking to create empowering positive thoughts around money.

 Think about it.
-We are living in the midst of a highly competitive market and an ever-changing landscape – by investing in yourself you are up-skilling and keeping ahead of the curve.
+We're living in the midst of a highly competitive market and an ever-changing landscape, right?
+So by investing in yourself (and your mind) you're up-skilling and keeping ahead of the curve.

 Here’s a lovely insight from NeuroGym’s resident neuroscience researcher Mark Waldman: